Travel Information Czech Republic

 • Possession of drugs (even in small quantities) is a criminal offence.

-• Photography is prohibited in certain (military) restricted zones, museums and tourist attractions, or only permitted with authorization.
+• Photography is prohibited or only permitted with authorisation in certain (military) restricted zones, museums, and attractions.

 • Smoking is prohibited in restaurants and bars.

-• The sale of alcohol to minors under 18 is strictly punished.
+• The sale of alcohol to persons under 18 is strictly penalised.

 Entry Requirements

-For German citizens, a valid national ID card or passport is sufficient for tourist stays.
-Children require a child passport.
+For German nationals, a valid national identity card or passport is sufficient for tourist stays.
+Children require a children's passport.

-Within 30 days of entry, there is a registration requirement with the relevant foreign police authority.
-Hotels and guesthouses usually take care of this for their guests.
+Within 30 days of entry, there is a registration requirement with the responsible foreigners' police.
+Hotels and guesthouses generally handle this on behalf of their guests.

-Pets require an EU pet passport with a microchip (or a clearly readable tattoo if marked before 03/07/2011) as well as valid proof of rabies vaccination.
+Pets require an EU pet passport with a microchip (or a clearly legible tattoo if identified before 03.07.2011) as well as valid proof of rabies vaccination.

 Language

 The official language is Czech.
-It shares similarities with Polish, Russian and Croatian and is spoken by around 10.6 million people.
+It bears similarities to Polish, Russian, and Croatian and is spoken by approximately 10.6 million people.

-The Czech alphabet consists of 31 letters, some of which are supplemented with accents.
+The Czech alphabet consists of 31 letters, some of which are supplemented by accents.

 Driving in the Czech Republic

-• Since 2024, a maximum speed limit of 150 km/h applies on selected motorways
+• On selected motorways, a maximum speed of 150 km/h has applied since 2024

 • Fines were increased in 2024, in some cases up to fivefold